fbef0102/Game-Private_Plugin/CSS_插件/Weapons_武器/css_weapon_csgo_reload/readme.md

 * <details><summary>How does it work?</summary>

-	* Quick reloading your magazine like most modern games today.
+	* Quick reloading your magazine like most modern games today
+    * Abandon magazine when reload like CS2 (you can disable this feature in cvar)
 </details>

 * Require | 必要安裝